 On August 15th, 1991, my mom gave birth to her first child.
-But Hillary Anne would never take her first breath.
+But she would never take her first breath.
 She would never speak her first words, feel that nervous excitement on the first day of school, or scrape her knee learning to ride a bike.
 She would never go to college and struggle to balance a career and a family.

-Hillary was stillborn.
+Hillary Anne was stillborn.

 Just last month, my mom and I found ourselves having yet another somber conversation about our disappointment over the outcome of the election when she shared with me the emotions that followed her out of the voting booth on that November afternoon.
 She had voted for an admirable woman whose name her little girl shared, and the feeling of pride that ensued was overwhelming.

 I did not attend the Women’s March last Saturday, but I wish I had.
 I wish I had pushed aside the excuses – homework, train tickets, weather – and followed the thousands of women headed to advocate for themselves, their mothers, their sisters and their daughters in downtown Chicago.
 I wish I had been a part of that moment, when women everywhere came together and showed the world they would not go unheard.
 I wish I had done it for myself, for my friends, for the woman I hoped would be my president, for the sister I never got to meet, and above all, for my mother.